-With the COP24 climate summit in Poland just weeks away and only months until the European elections, the IPCC’s latest report underlines the urgency for action on climate change.
+The IPCC’s latest report has unequivocally set out the urgency for action on climate change.
 Other reports concur, emphasising the need to transform the farming sector and with it the way we produce and consume food.
 Olivier De Schutter discusses Common Agricultural Policy (CAP) reform, what agroecology means for farmers, and how only an overhaul of the food system will make it sustainable.

 Green European Journal: How big is the role of the food industry in climate change today?

 Olivier De Schutter: The food system accounts for 32 per cent of greenhouse gas emissions globally today.
 Europe lies around this average, with agriculture accounting for 12 per cent of EU emissions, to which we must add processing, packaging, cold chain energy consumption, inputs for industrial agriculture, and more.
 This is considerable.
 Transitioning to agroecology, reducing consumption of meat and dairy products, as well as using less input-hungry production methods, can therefore play a decisive role.
 The opportunity is that although coordinated transformation is required in terms of production, processing, supply and demand, these changes are mutually supporting.
 Diets that are better for the climate are better for our health, particularly when it comes to reducing the prevalence of non-communicable diseases linked to obesity, for example.
 Working on the entire food chain benefits not only the climate, but other sustainable development objectives too.

 Apart from reducing food waste and meat consumption, what are the other avenues for change in the immediate future?